 - Power Bank if you plan to use your phone camera a lot.
 Batteries die faster than the regular rate in a cold environment.

 - Car Charger will be a good idea if you are traveling by your own car or renting a private taxi

 - Spare memory cards if you are a trigger happy person clicking pictures at every turn

 You need to carry at least one government-issued identity card like a driver’s license, voter ID, Passport, or Aadhar Card.
 Please ensure that you are carrying both the original and a few photocopies of it.
 Other documents to carry will include the following.

 - Print out of your itinerary

 - Copies of your flight tickets if traveling by air

 - Hotel reservation slips if booked in advance

-- Write down some of your emergency contacts (name and phone numbers) on a piece of paper and keep it in your wallet.
-I am not talking about saving it as emergency contact in your phone; but to actually write on a paper.
+- Write down some of your emergency contacts (name and phone numbers) on a piece of paper and keep them in your wallet.
+I am not talking about saving it as an emergency contact in your phone but actually write on paper.

 - Medical insurance if any

 - Multiple copies of your Inner line permit once you have procured it in Leh

 ATMs in Ladakh are still a rare thing.
 There are a few in the town of Leh and that is about it.
 From the Manali side, there is no ATM after Manali and on the Srinagar route, the only one available is at Kargil.